Primary Care Recovery Service

-The Primary Care Recovery Team (PCRT) supports those who have a severe and enduring mental health problem, including severe anxiety and depression, psychotic disorders and bipolar disorder and who would benefit from a recovery approach to care.
+The Primary Care Recovery Service (PCRS) supports those who have a severe and enduring mental health problem, including severe anxiety and depression, psychotic disorders and bipolar disorder and who would benefit from a recovery approach to care.

-The PCRT can provide input for those people who have already been discharged to prevent deterioration in their mental health.
-By supporting people early, the PCRT aims to prevent service users needing more intensive interventions.
-The PCRT also provides psychological therapy for those with complex depression and anxiety
+The PCRS can provide input for those people who have already been discharged to prevent deterioration in their mental health.
+By supporting people early, the PCRS aims to prevent service users needing more intensive interventions.
+The PCRS also provides psychological therapy for those with complex depression and anxiety

 Experienced mental health professionals including psychologists, nurses, recovery support workers, a psychiatrist and wellbeing navigator work together to ensure that people with a long standing mental health condition receive greater support in primary care through their GP.